cyevgeniy/evg.moe/content/js/ts-typinng-dom-events.md

 ---
-title: "How to type 'onClick'-like events in Typescript"
+title: "How to declare a type for 'onClick'-like events in Typescript"
 date: 2025-01-03
 tags: [typescript, programming]
 draft: true
 ---

-How to create types for all HTML elements' events, like `onClick`, `onDragstart`, etc.
+In this article, I'll tell you how to create a type for all HTML elements' events, like `onClick`, `onDragstart`, etc.

 <!--more-->